 What are the requirements for adopting a child?

-The Village and Lutheran Social Services, together, provide pre-adoption training and assessment services to those living in North Dakota.
+The Village provides pre-adoption training and assessment services to those living in North Dakota.
 Couples must be married for a minimum of two years before beginning the process.
 North Dakota requires a home study assessment be completed before receiving the placement of a child, which entails the completion of autobiographies, criminal background clearances, medicals, references, and a variety of interviews with an adoption social worker from our team.

 What’s the maximum age to adopt?